 Occupational therapy for children includes treatment for movement- and coordination-associated problems.
 The therapy helps improve essential skills to carry out daily tasks such as getting dressed and writing.
 The therapy also focuses on motor planning, balance, coordination, fine and gross motor skills, and self-regulation skills.

-Read the post to learn more about the benefits of occupational therapy for children and conditions where occupational therapy would help a child.
+Read the post to learn more about the benefits of occupational therapy for children and the conditions for which occupational therapy would help a child.

 Who Might Need Occupational Therapy?

-According to the University of Utah Health, pediatric occupational therapy is needed when a child has problems in the following areas of development:
+According to the University of Utah Health, pediatric occupational therapy is needed when a child has difficulty in the following areas of development:

-- Delay in developing age-appropriate play and social skills
+- Delay in developing age-appropriate play, motor, and social skills

 - Delay in sitting, crawling, and walking